-28% of female-led housing need.

-27% of female senior (65+) persons living alone (one-person households) are in core housing need, compared to 23% for male households in the same situation.
+- 28% of female-led households are in core housing need. - 27% of female senior (65+) persons living alone (one-person households) are in core housing need, compared to 23% for male households in the same situation.

-33% of households in core housing need, 84% of which were in core housing need for affordability reasons.

-27% female-led, lone-parent family households in core housing need compared to 16% male-led family households.
+- Lone-parent households with children - 33% of households in core housing need, 84% of which were in core housing need for affordability reasons. - 27% female-led, lone-parent family households in core housing need compared to 16% male-led family households.